dk14/wolfram-mega/docs/dsl.md

 > Note: since mafia is interested party and both alice and bob are involved with it - oracles could in theory be bypassed: mafia fee would be "simply" included into atomic swap.
 In practice - both Bob and Alice need assurance that mafia is doing its job, thus mafia deposit and oracle keeping track of mafia are required.
 Mafia is trustless in this setup.

-> Third-party oracle can still be bypassed through: "bob and alice create an atomic swap on date $date" can be bob's and alice's multisig (MAD) with a timelock.
+> Third-party oracle can still be bypassed by replacing "bob and alice create an atomic swap on date $date" with mutual bob's and alice's multisig (MAD) and a timelock.

 ### Mutually Assured Destruction (MAD)